GROUNDING EXERCISES FOR ANXIETY

 Being around animals was something I used to love when I was a child.
 Whether it was stroking my own cat or going to a farm to see the vast amount of different animals, being around them can ground you instantly.

 There’s something very raw about spending time with your pet or a more rural type of animal.
-They’re always fascinating to learn about and watch and show off nature in it’s purest form.
+They’re always fascinating to learn about and watch and show off nature in its purest form.

 Animals can help you feel grounded and more peaceful, that’s why so many people love their pets.
 A dog does not judge, it simply exists and behaves like every day is an adventure.